Electroweak corrections to Higgs+jet production in gluon fusion

 \section{Numerical Results}

 ~ The input parameters used for the LO amplitude squared are

 The two-loop matrix elements for the EW corrections are evaluated numerically.
 To facilitate efficient phenomenological applications, we construct interpolation grids for the ratio of the squared matrix elements between the NLO EW and LO contributions for the three renormalization schemes mentioned above.
 To enhance numerical efficiency and stability during the computation of these ratios, we adopt a slightly simplified mass input,

 with all other particle masses and widths set to zero.
 This approximation may introduce a deviation of subpercent in the determination of the NLO EW corrections, which is negligible for the purposes of our analysis.
 Note that if the masses are modified, the amplitude and master integrals must be regenerated, which requires about $10^5$ CPU hours to reconstruct the numerical grid.
-The fine structure constant $\alpha$ in the other two schemes can be calculated from the Fermi constant $G_{\mu}$ via Eq.\ref{dZe:alpha(MZ):scheme} and Eq.\ref{dZe:Gmu:scheme}.
+The fine structure constant $\alpha$ in the other two schemes can be calculated from eq.~(\ref{dZe:alpha(MZ):scheme}) and eq.~(\ref{dZe:Gmu:scheme}).
 The Cabibbo-Kobayashi-Maskawa mixing matrix is set to diagonal.
 To guarantee the reliability of our results, we evaluated the master integrals with a numerical precision of more than 45 digits.

 Before to present numerical results, we perform a comparison between the full and the $m_t$ expanded form factors with ref.
 [37].
 We find that the bare and counterterm contributions display good convergence individually.
 However, after combining them, large numerical cancellations occur, leading to a relatively slower convergence of the final result compared to the separate contributions.
 For instance, the difference between the full and $m_t$ expanded results is around $10\%$ at $\sqrt{s}=150$ GeV.

 We employ CT18NLO \cite{Hou:2019efy} as our default PDF set for both LO and NLO calculations.
 The running of strong coupling $\alpha_s$ with two-loop accuracy is provided by the {\tt LHAPDF6} library \cite{Buckley:2014ana}.
 Our default renormalization and factorization scales are chosen as $\mu=\sqrt{p_T^2+m_H^2}$, where $p_T$ is the transverse momentum of the Higgs boson.
 The events are selected with higgs $p_T$ larger than 20~GeV.